 You will need to verify your email address during the withdrawal setup process.
-To do this, you will just need to find the email titled "Verify your GoFundMe email address", and click the green "Verify email" button.
+To do this, find the email titled "Verify your GoFundMe email address", and click the green "Verify email" button.

-- Check your spam or junk folders: Sometimes email providers will filter automated emails to your spam or junk mail folders.
+- Check your spam or junk folders: Email providers may filter automated emails to your spam or junk mail folders.
 Search for a message titled "Verify your GoFundMe email".

-- Add the email “email@example.com” to your contacts: Some email providers have strong security filters in place that block emails from unknown sources.
-Adding this email address to your contacts will ensure your email provider knows this is a trusted source.
+- Add the email “email@example.com” to your contacts: Some strong security filters may block emails from unknown sources.
+Adding this email address to your contacts will ensure your provider knows this is a trusted source.

 - Update your GoFundMe account email address: There are some email providers that are unable to receive automated emails from GoFundMe.
 This can be especially true for custom email domains and providers.
 If this is the case for you, we recommend updating your email address within your GoFundMe account so that you can receive important withdrawal-related emails from us in the future.
 Major email providers such as Gmail, Hotmail, or Yahoo will work best.